-These are the replacement fees and charges may increase depending on the treatment required.
-The extraction price is for Simple Extraction, Per Tooth with a denture package.
-D7140/D7210.
-Prices may change per practice location.
+These are the starting fees and charges may increase depending on the treatment required.
+All dentures are custom-made for each patient.

 TYPES OF TOOTH EXTRACTIONS

 Dental extractions come in two basic types – simple and surgical.
 Which extraction is right for you will depend on the situation we are looking to fix.

 Ideally, we prefer to save your natural teeth whenever possible.
 Unfortunately, this sometimes is not the appropriate solution and it becomes necessary to extract a tooth in order to protect the health of your other teeth.
 Some of the situations that may warrant an extraction include: